mdfaisalpapa/society-bot/README.md

 ## 🌟 Key Features

-* **Resident Onboarding:** Secure, phone-number-verified registration workflow mapping Telegram users to their ERPNext flat records.
+* **Resident Onboarding:** Secure, phone-number-verified registration workflow mapping Telegram users to their ERPNext flat records.(completed)
-* **Maintenance Ticketing:** Interactive wizard to raise tickets by category, complete with multipart photo upload support directly to ERPNext document attachments.
+* **Maintenance Ticketing:** Interactive wizard to raise tickets by category, complete with multipart photo upload support directly to ERPNext document attachments.(completed)
-* **Tenant & Visitor Management:** Step-by-step conversational flows to capture structured data (dates, relationships, contact info) and save it as Customer/Visitor records.
+* **Tenant & Visitor Management:** Step-by-step conversational flows to capture structured data (dates, relationships, contact info) and save it as Customer/Visitor records.(Work in Progress)
-* **Profile Dashboard:** An inline-keyboard hub for users to view their active status, parking slots, and update their contact details.
+* **Profile Dashboard:** An inline-keyboard hub for users to view their active status, parking slots, and update their contact details.(Completed)
 * **Webhook Architecture:** Built on Flask for instantaneous, push-based Telegram updates rather than slow polling.

 ---